What is Internal Pelvic Floor Physical Therapy?

 • Sweeping stretches over the muscle belly

 Different therapists have different approaches, but they all are done in complete collaboration and communication with the patient and are modified based on the patient's comfort and response to the treatment.
-Personally, I tend to prefer more gentle approaches while also focusing globally on improving awareness and calming the nervous system.
-This is not a "no pain no gain" situation-- in fact, most often we see the best results when we are able to keep pain at a very minimal level.

 Our Guide to Finding a Great Pelvic Floor Physical Therapist

-Who does this treatment help?
+Who does Internal Pelvic Floor treatment help?

 As I mentioned above, manual therapy to the pelvic floor is helpful when a person has overactive, tender and/or shortened pelvic floor muscles that are contributing to the problem they are experiencing.
-This can occur when a person has pain in and around the pelvis or if the person is experiencing urinary, bowel or sexual dysfunction.

 We are producing more and more research about these techniques every day, but here are a few snippets: